JochenFM/art_prints_ms4/README.md

 ### Django-allauth features

 - Sign Up: The users will be asked to fill out `E-mail` (twice), `User Name` and `Password` (twice) to create an account.
-When the sign up form is submitted, a verification email will be sent to the user's email address to complete the sign up process.
+When the sign up form is submitted, a verification email will be sent to the user's email address to complete the sign up process by clicking the link sent in the email.
 - Log In: Users will be asked to input `User Name` or `Email`, and `Password` to login.
 If the user successfully logged in s/he will be redirected to the landing page and a modal shows "Successfully signed in as _username_."
-- The Log out page can be accessed from from the site menu in the navbar.
+- The Log out page can be accessed from the site menu in the navbar.
 After the user successfully signed out via the logout button on the sign out page, a success message will appear and s/he will be redirected to the landing page.
 - In case user has forgotten their password, a link on the Sign In page allows them to access the Password Reset page where they will be asked to insert the email address used for their registration.
 An email with a link to reset the password will be sent upon submitting the form.